-Guidance for employees, the self-employed, employers and businesses
+Guidance for employees, the self-employed, employers, care providers, charities and businesses

-The Government has announced a number of measures to support businesses, large and small, and their employees during the COVID-19 outbreak.
+There are measures in place to support businesses, large and small, and their employees during the Covid-19 outbreak.

 If you are an employee, the Government advises that you work from home unless it is impossible to do so.

 As an employee, there is also advice for:

 - claiming benefits

 You may be eligible for a taxable grant covering 80% of trading profits.
 Further information including advice if you cannot pay your tax bill on time or struggling to keep up with mortgage repayments due to coronavirus is available on the Government website.

 Thank you to the hundreds of charities and community groups for your incredible work.